thchr/Crystalline.jl/README.md

 ## Installation

-The package is registered in the General registry and can be installed from the `pkg>` prompt (accessed by typing `]` at the Julia REPL) by executing:
+The package is registered in the General registry and can be installed via Julia's package manager from the `pkg>` prompt (accessed by typing `]` at the Julia REPL):
 ```julia
 pkg> add Crystalline
 ```